UAE – November 18-27, December 4-5, 8-14, 2015

 Dubai’s heritage is still strongly rooted in Islam and generations of Bedouin heritage.

-In the neighbourhood I am staying and on the metro, it is interesting to pick out nationalities.
+In the neighbourhood, where I am staying and on the metro, it is interesting to pick out nationalities.
 These are all guesses but 90% appear Indian, Pakistani, Bangladeshi or Filipino, and the rest are a smattering of African, Chinese, tourist and the least common, Arab.
-At Dubai Mall, besides the workers, 80% are Western tourists, 15% south Asian tourists and 5% Arabs dressed in their flowing white kaftans and headgear (they are the only ones in the unbelievably swank restaurants in the domed atrium).
+At Dubai Mall, besides the workers, 80% are Western tourists, 15% South Asian tourists and 5% are Arabs dressed in their flowing white kaftans and headgear (they are the only ones in the unbelievably swank restaurants in the domed atrium).
 Arab women are all in black and many had a full burqa.
 I asked a worker in a store (who was obviously Filipino), how many of the people who worked in the mall were Filipino – she said 70% – they are very courteous people.

 Getting Around.
 The RTA sells refillable cards usable on the metro and buses.
 Rides are 3-6 Dh depending on distance.
 Both buses and the metro are sex selected with the fronts for women and children only.
 Dubai is huge and the metro a superb way to get around on the two lines.
 The buses are complicated and slow with the heavy traffic but maps of routes are available online.

 As I was about to enter the metro, I met a Canadian guy my age, who was hopelessly lost.
 He is a lawyer whose job is to extradite criminals back to Canada.
-He has traveled all over the world, but always on business and has seen few tourist sites.
+He has travelled all over the world, but is always on business and has seen few tourist sites.
 He had never ridden a metro before and found it very confusing, wandered off and lost his wife.
 He usually travels with 6-armed RCMP officers and only takes chauffeured vehicles.
 He had many interesting stories.
 He and his wife were walking in a neighbourhood and inadvertently crossed into an area restricted to women and children – they were hauled off to the police station and forced to pay a 100 Dh fine.

 Dubai is a city amazingly short on true tourist sites.
 They could all be seen in a long day using the Metro and some walking.